Phantom (character): Fictional character biography

 In the jungles of the fictional African country of Bangalla, there is a myth featuring The Ghost Who Walks, a powerful and indestructible guardian of the innocent and fighter of all types of injustice.
 Because he seems to have existed for generations, many believe him to be immortal.
 In reality, the Phantom is a legacy hero, descended from 20 previous generations of crimefighters who all adopt the same persona.
-When a new Phantom takes the task from his dying father, he swears the Oath of the Skull: "I swear to devote my life to the destruction of piracy, greed, cruelty, and injustice, in all their forms, and my sons and their sons shall follow me".
+When a new Phantom assumes the role from his dying father, he swears the Oath of the Skull: "I swear to devote my life to the destruction of piracy, greed, cruelty, and injustice, in all their forms, and my sons and their sons shall follow me".
 The first Phantom married Christina, the daughter of a Norwegian sea captain, Eric the Rover.
 The second Phantom married Marabella, the granddaughter of Christopher Columbus.

 The comic sometimes runs flashback adventures of previous Phantoms written by various authors who sometimes confuse Phantom history.
 Current stories have Marabella as the daughter of Columbus and marrying the first Phantom.
 As Columbus died in 1506 while, according to the new history, Marabella first meets the Phantom in 1544, this results in another inconsistency, requiring her to be at least 38 years old despite being depicted as in her early 20s.
 Inconsistencies in storylines and histories are not corrected as a mark of respect to authors, but Falk's original history takes precedence.